Dr Ghomi – UroGynecologist in North Jersey

 Dr. Ghomi graduated from The George Washington University School of Medicine and Biomedical Sciences in 1999.
 He completed a post-graduate residency in Obstetrics and Gynecology at University at Buffalo in 2003.
 He went on to complete a nationally-accredited fellowship (AAGL/SRS) in advanced laparoscopic surgery in Houston, TX.
 He received Board Certification in Obstetrics & Gynecology in 2004 and Female Pelvic Medicine & Reconstructive Surgery (formerly known as Urogynecology) in 2013.

-Prior to assuming his current position at Sisters Hospital, Dr. Ghomi served as Division Director of General Gynecology-Obstetrics, Department of Gynecology-Obstetrics, University at Buffalo, and Clinical Chief of Obstetrics and Gynecology at both Buffalo General Hospital and Erie County Medical Center.
+Prior to assuming his current position at St Joseph’s Hospital, Dr. Ghomi served as Division Director of General Gynecology-Obstetrics, Department of Gynecology-Obstetrics, University at Buffalo, and Clinical Chief of Obstetrics and Gynecology at both Buffalo General Hospital and Erie County Medical Center.

-Dr. Ghomi is a frequent speaker and presenter at national meetings.
+Dr. Ghomi is a frequent speaker and presenter at national meetings in the field of urogynecology and robotic surgery.
 He continues to educate medical residents, fellows and trains other surgeons in advanced minimally invasive surgical techniques and robotic surgery.

 Robotic Disclosure Podcast – Interview with Dr. Ali Ghomi – Sisters of Charity Hospital, Buffalo, NY